The Top 10 Documentaries of 2012

 7. The Queen of Versailles

 Oooh, schadenfreude!
 Lauren Greenfield went to document time-share mogul David Siegel’s attempt to build America’s largest private residence in Florida.
 But then the financial crisis of 2008 hit, and suddenly Siegel and his beauty-queen wife Jackie had to economize.
 There’s a great moment when Jackie asks the Hertz rental agent, “What is my driver’s name?”
 The guy behind the counter just stares at her.
 Still, she comes off as more grounded than her husband, a guy who can’t fathom why the market has turned against him and blames the government for the downturn in his fortunes.
 Of course, David is now suing the filmmaker.
 It’s fascinating watching the obscenely wealthy adjust to being merely well-off.

 8. Ai Weiwei: Never Sorry

 Free Ai Weiwei!
 Alison Klayman went to China without speaking a word of Mandarin, just because she admired the artist and his work.
-She wound up being on the scene as Ai was thrown in prison by on trumped-up tax evasion charges, but really for stirring up public sentiment against his country’s government.
+She wound up being on the scene as Ai was thrown in prison by the Chinese government on trumped-up tax evasion charges, but really for stirring up public sentiment against his country’s government.
 The teddy bear-like Ai makes an engaging subject, but the movie is more inspiring in chronicling Ai’s art and how it makes social commentary in a closed society through indirection, satire, and clever punning.
 Ai’s kindness and sense of humor shine through amid the venality and corruption of the nation he fondly calls home.

 9. How to Survive a Plague